Pale ale: Irish red ale

 Irish red ales are characterised by their malt profile and typically have a sweet, caramel or toffee-like taste, low bitterness and amber to red colour - hence the name.

-The term "Irish red ale" was popularised in the United States and subsequently exported worldwide.
-Irish brewers have increasingly adopted the term to distinguish their beers in both the domestic and international markets.
-In the US, the name can also be used to describe a darker amber ale or a "red" beer that is a lager with caramel colouring, for example Killian's Irish Red.
+Irish brewers have increasingly adopted the term Irish Red Ale to distinguish their beers in both the domestic and international markets.
+In the US, the name can also be used simply to describe a darker amber ale, or the abbreviated term "Irish Red" applied to a "reddish" beer brewed as a lager and ambered with caramel colouring - for example Killian's Irish Red.

 Strong pale ale

-Strong pale ales are ales made predominantly with pale malts and have an alcohol strength that may start around 5%, though typically start at 7 or 8% by volume and may go up to 12%, though brewers have been pushing the alcohol strength higher.
+Strong pale ales are ales made predominantly with pale malts and have an alcohol strength that may start around 5%, though typically at 7 or 8% by volume, and may go up to 12%, though some brewers have been pushing the alcohol strength higher to produce novelty beers.
 In 1994, the Hair of the Dog Brewing Company produced a strong pale ale with an alcohol by volume of 29%.
-In 2010, Brewdog released "Sink the Bismarck!", a 41% abv pale ale, which is stronger than typical distilled spirits (40% abv).
+In 2010, Brewdog released "Sink the Bismarck!", a 41% abv pale ale, which is stronger than typical U.S. distilled spirits (40% abv).